DaveZG/esp32-powerwheels/README.md

 # esp32-powerwheels
 Hoverboard motor controllers controlled serially via esp32 and UART and then connected to a parental remote via ESPNow RF protocol

-If you wish to only control the motor controllers without the use of a wireless controller then you can use the BerlinettaCarOnly.ino instead
+If you wish to only control the motor controllers without the use of a wireless controller then you can use the BerlinettaCarOnly Project instead